 On December 22, 2017, the president signed into law H.R.
-1/Public Law 115-97, commonly known as the Tax Cuts and Jobs Act (the Act).
-The Act contains several key provisions that have significant financial statement effects.
-These provisions required the remeasurement of deferred tax assets and liabilities, imposed a tax liability for mandatory deemed repatriation of previously untaxed foreign earnings, changed the method for computing deductions for life insurance reserves, introduced new taxes on foreign subsidiaries, and modified the provision for expensing of certain capital costs.
+1/Public Law 115-97, commonly known as the Act.
+The Act contains several key provisions that have significant financial statement effects in both the current and prior reporting periods.
+Effective January 1, 2018, the Act reduces the corporate tax rate to 21 percent, eliminates the corporate alternative minimum tax, increases the capitalization rates for determining deferred acquisition costs and extends the amortization period, modifies the life company proration rules, reduces the dividends received deduction applicable to corporate shareholders, and modifies the net operating loss deduction applicable to corporate taxpayers.
+The Act also imposed in 2017 a tax liability for mandatory deemed repatriation of previously untaxed foreign earnings, changed the method for computing deductions for life insurance reserves, introduced new taxes on foreign subsidiaries, and modified the provision for expensing of certain capital costs.

-The Act required the remeasurement of deferred taxes, as it reduces the corporate tax rate to 21 percent, effective January 1, 2018.
-Accordingly, the Company remeasured its net admitted deferred taxes as of the enactment date and recognized a decrease in surplus of \$526 million in 2017.
+As a result of the reduction of the corporate tax rate to 21 percent, the Company remeasured its net admitted deferred taxes as of the enactment date and recognized a decrease in surplus of \$526 million in 2017.
 Of the \$526 million net decrease, \$978 million was reflected in the change in other deferred income taxes, \$29 million was reflected in the change in net unrealized foreign exchange capital gains (losses), offset by increases of \$428 million reflected in the change in net unrealized capital gains (losses), and \$53 million reflected in change in non-admitted assets.